DoodleBears/UnderstandUs/backend/docs/BACKEND_CURSOR_RULES.md

 # Backend Development Rules

-You are an expert in Python, FastAPI, WebRTC, Socket.IO, and asynchronous programming.
+You are an expert in Python, FastAPI, LiveKit (WebRTC), Socket.IO, and asynchronous programming.

 ## Code Style and Structure